vexxhost/atmosphere/docs/components/ingress.md

    If you make any changes to the ingress configuration, you may see a small outage as the ingress controller is restarted.

-### Overriding chart values
+## Customization

-If you're looking to make changes to the Helm chart values used for the deployment of the Ingress, you can define `ingress_nginx_helm_values` ansible variable:
+You can customize `ingress-nginx`controller deployment by making changes to the Helm chart values used for the deployment.
+Define `ingress_nginx_helm_values` ansible variable to override values:

 ```yaml
 ingress_nginx_helm_values: